6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 Exercises are very important; however, you may sometimes develop pain after the exercise session.
 Or, if you have acute pain, you should first reduce the acuteness and then proceed with these exercises.
 For this, I usually suggest following simple at-home steps.

-If you have pain, apply a pain ointment over the painful area and let the body absorb it for 10 minutes.
-After a gap of ten minutes, apply a hot pack over the area, and you will feel almost instant relief.
 For a hot pack, use an infrared lamp or a hot water bottle or apply warm water with a towel.
 Here are two nutraceutical products I would highly recommend to you.
 These are natural products prepared from extracts from plants and herbs and do not have any side effects.

 FLEXYGEL

-This unique gel prepared using nanotechnology works like a wonder.
+This unique gel, prepared using nanotechnology, works like a wonder.
 You need to take it twice daily after food.
 Dosage: Mix one tablespoon of Flexygel with a half glass of warm water and drink it.
 It is sugar-free, and it’s safe for diabetics.

 JOINT FLEX OINTMENT